 Galleon Beach

 The sea scooters help propel you through the water so you’ll feel like you’re one of the turtles!
-This is the best way to swim with turtles in Antigua.

 Check out the video below to see the kind of sights you can expect on a snorkeling tour at Galleon Beach:

-Long Island
+2. Long Island

 Long Island is a private uninhabited island with stunning white sandy beaches, turquoise waters and a pristine ecosystem.

-Few people get the chance to visit this largely untouched island so make sure you do whilst you’re in Antigua.
+Few people ever get the chance to visit this largely untouched island so make sure you do whilst you’re in Antigua.

 Carlisle Bay